 - Place the sweet potato and carrots in a large pot, cover with water, and boil for about 10 minutes or until almost tender and firm enough to stay on a skewer.
 Drain the water and allow to cool a bit.

 - Add the vegetables in layers to the skewers, leaving enough space at both ends to allow for easy flipping.
-Brush with olive oil and sprinkle lightly with sea salt and black pepper.
+Brush with avocado oil and sprinkle lightly with sea salt and black pepper.